apache/yetus/asf-site-src/source/documentation/in-progress/interface-classification.html.md

     providing an implementation of a standards-body based interface that is still under development.
 For example, many companies, in an attempt to be first to market, have provided implementations of a new NFS protocol even when the protocol was not fully completed by IETF.
-The implementor cannot evolve the interface in a fashion that causes least disruption because the stability is controlled by the standards body.
+The implementer cannot evolve the interface in a fashion that causes least disruption because the stability is controlled by the standards body.
 Hence it is appropriate to label the interface as unstable.